-The German federal and state governments passed the Excellence Initiative 2005.
-The aim of the Excellence Initiative is to make Germany a more attractive research location, making it more internationally competitive and focussing attention on the outstanding achievements of German universities and the German scientific community.
+The German federal and state governments passed the Excellence Initiative in 2005.
+The aim of the Excellence Initiative was to make Germany a more attractive research location, making it more internationally competitive and focussing attention on the outstanding achievements of German universities and the German scientific community.

 Between 2006 and 2011 the DFG received a total of €1.9 billion in additional funding for the three funding lines of the initiative: